Stigmergy, the key principle of complex self organization in Multicellular Organisms

-Organization by stigmergy occurs when individual parts of the system communicate with one another indirectly by modifying and sensing their local environment.
-Termite mounds are a classic example, but cells do it and computers do it too.
+Organization by stigmergy occurs when individual parts of the system communicate with one another indirectly by modifying and sensing their shared local environment.
+Termite mounds are a classic example, but cells in our bodies do it and computers do it too.

-The third of the four principles of multicellular systems is that much of the communication between cooperating entities (cells, social insects or computers) is indirect and distributed.
-The entities deposit long-lived cues in external structures -- connective tissue, termite mounds, or databases as the case may be.
-For example, chess pieces on a chess board structure the actions of chess players who interact with each other by changing the locations of the pieces.
-The external persistent information helps to organize the collective behavior of the cells, insects, computers or people.
-The term stigmergy was coined in the 1950’s [1] to put a name to these sorts of reciprocal relationships between social insects and the stigmergy structures that they build, e.g., termite mounds (see photo below), ant hills, beehives and even the pheromone-marked ant trails of nomadic social ant species such as army ants.
-More recently, the idea has been adopted by other disciplines including computer science.
+The term stigmergy was coined in the 1950’s [1] to put a name to such communication for social insects and the stigmergy structures that they build, e.g., termite mounds (photo below), ant hills, beehives and even the pheromone-marked ant trails of nomadic social ant species such as army ants.
+In the last two decades, the idea has been adopted by other disciplines including computer science.

-Brains, the neuron-based information processing systems of higher multicellular creatures, also depend upon stigmergy in the form of memories laid down in long-term physical changes to neurons and synapses.
-Memory modifies behavior and behavior modifies memory...that's the essence of stigmergy.
+Brains, the neuron-based information processing systems of higher multicellular creatures, also depend upon stigmergy in the form of long-term memories laid down in persistent physical changes to neurons and synapses.
+Long-term memory modifies behavior and behavior in turn modifies memory...that's the essence of stigmergy.

-Computing relies on stigmergy structures in various sorts of memory as well --whether in the form of RAM, ROM, FLASH, disk file-systems or huge databases.
+Computing relies on stigmergy structures in various sorts of digital memory as well --whether in the form of RAM, ROM, FLASH, disk file-systems, huge databases, or the Internet itself.

 Stigmergy and "Self"